Skip to content Skip to Menu KAL Accessibility Statement

 by Owen Simmons

-Maclaren & Sons, ND [1903].
+Maclaren & Sons, London, ND [1903].
 Hardcover.
 Good Plus.

 Written by Owen Simmons, co-founder of the National Bakery School in London and contributor to trade journal The British Baker, the book is an exceptional technical treatise on bread making and its science.
 What sets The Book of Bread apart, however, is the inclusion of 12 chromolithograph plates, 8 tipped-in black and white photographs, and 2 silver bromide prints.

-The trade edition, which we offer here, was printed in 1903 (Bitting 435).
+The trade edition, which we offer here, came out in 1903 (Bitting 435).
 It is bound in green cloth with the title stamped in gilt.
 (Also printed at the same time was a somewhat misleadingly styled “edition de luxe” printed for subscribers listed in additional pages of advertisements.
 This variation was similarly bound in green but distinguishable by the added pages and a different style border decoration.)

 The photographer, alas, is never named.
 Exquisite, nonetheless.